Frequently Asked Questions

 - Payment of applicable permit fees

-- Other documents as requested by the Building Official or their designee
+- Any additional documents requested by the Building Official or their designee

 All permits expire six months after the last required inspection that has been passed, or six months after the date of issue if no required inspections have been approved.